Skip to main content

 3. Eligible applicants will receive a link to complete the second and final application stage.
 The SEEL program coordinator will reach out to discuss your application.

-4. Accepted applicants will be connected with the solar contractor program partner to schedule the solar site assessment visit.
+4. Accepted applicants will be connected with the contractor program partner SES to schedule the site assessment visit.

-5. The solar contractor will produce a project proposal and solar installation contract for you to sign.
+5. SES will produce a project proposal and installation contract for you to sign.

-6. The solar contractor will proceed with the project installation and utility interconnection arrangements.
+6. SES will proceed with the project installation and utility interconnection arrangements.

-7. The solar contractor will invoice the City for the cost of the installation.
-If you opt in for a solar installation larger than the grant size, you will be responsible for paying the additional cost.
+7. SES will invoice the City for the cost of the installation.
+If you opt in for an installation larger than the grant size, you will be responsible for paying the additional cost.

 Additional Financial Incentives